PHSAServiceOperationsCenter/PHSA-SOC/docs/source/p_soc_auto/socauto.rst

 Django settings
 ---------------

-See :ref:`Django settings module` for a detailed description of the configuration used by the :ref:`SOC Automation Server`.
+See the :mod:`Django settings <p_soc_auto.settings>` for a detailed description of the configuration used by the :ref:`SOC Automation Server`.

 :Note:

-    The :ref:`Django settings module` is mandatory reading for developers.
+    The :mod:`Django settings module <p_soc_auto.settings>` is mandatory reading for developers.

 Building the SOC Automation documentation
 -----------------------------------------